afsser/push_swap/README.md

 # Push_swap Project Overview

 ## Overview
 The **push_swap** project focuses on writing a sorting algorithm, a crucial step in a developer's journey, as it introduces the concept of algorithmic complexity.
 Understanding sorting algorithms and their efficiencies is vital for technical interviews and real-world applications.
 In this project, you will work with two stacks, implementing various operations to sort a list of integers with the least number of commands.

+The algorithm I chose to implement is the **radix sort**.
+To adapt this algorithm for use with only two stacks, my code operates on the numbers in binary form.
+This approach allows for efficient sorting by processing each bit of the numbers, as they end with either 0 or 1.

 ## Learning Objectives
 - **Algorithm Complexity**: Gain a deep understanding of sorting algorithms and their complexities.